ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 upfront work, as the Notes sample application essentially needed to be coded and tested very early on, before most of the chapters were written.

-### And Off we Go
+### And Off We Go (Chapter 1)

-With my Chapter 1 outline ready and my Git repositories ready to go, I started writing the first chapter, "Setting up a Test Infrastructure".
+With my Chapter 1 outline prepared and my Git repositories ready to go, I started writing the first chapter, "Setting up a Test Infrastructure".
 The chapter essentially comprised downloading all of the libraries needed to run and execute the book samples and create a "Hello World"-ish test infrastructure.

 Chapter 1 came together reasonably easily on a fairly relaxed scheduled, as